boonit/awx-ee_containers/execution_environments/powershell_standard_dbatools/README.md

 # Description
 This is a repository that is an execution environment for AWX.
 The purpose of this execution environment  is that it includes PowerShell and also dbatools as a module.
+DBAtools  1.0.147 is included in the container.

 For the current projects I am working on this is what is needed.

 In order to use this execution environment there is two ways that you can use it.